 To better understand the performance of students in private schools, the National Assessment of Educational Progress (NAEP) performed two studies and has released a two-part series of reports: Student Achievement in Private Schools and Comparing Private Schools and Public Schools Using Hierarchical Linear Modeling.

 Student Achievement in Private Schools and Comparing Private Schools

-In the first report, Student Achievement in Private Schools, results of the 2000, 2002, 2003, and 2005 assessments for all private schools and for the largest private school categories—Catholic, Lutheran, and Conservative Christian—are compared with those for public schools (when applicable).
+In Student Achievement in Private Schools, results of the 2000, 2002, 2003, and 2005 assessments for all private schools and for the largest private school categories—Catholic, Lutheran, and Conservative Christian—are compared with those for public schools (when applicable).
 This first report focuses on important demographic differences between students nationwide in private and public schools.
-To explore the results of the study, download a copy of the full report.

-To explore data regarding private school performance, use the NAEP Data Explorer.
+Find out more about private school participation in and performance on NAEP.
+Use the NAEP Data Explorer to explore national data regarding private school performance.
 Select a grade level, a subject, and "national" as the jurisdiction.
 Then, select the option to view data by type of school, or search the list of variables for data related to private schools.